 As decay continues into the pulp, bacteria can travel in and initiate an infection.
 This increased inflammation can result in the creation of a pus sac at the tip of the tooth’s root, which is called an abscess.

-Dental abscesses are very painful and will often radiate pain into the jaw.
+Dental abscesses are very painful and may radiate pain into the jaw.
 A tooth abscess must be treated immediately, as the infection can spread to the jawbone and other parts of the head and neck.

 Tooth decay on the exterior layer of enamel usually does not cause pain or apparent symptoms.
 They tend to arise when the decay goes beyond the enamel to the dentin and pulp.
 Here are some common signs of this condition: